cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 .. figure:: img/realpath-demo.svg

 To move or rename a file in Unix, use the ``mv`` (move) command.
-Here is some of usage information adapted from the
+Here is some usage information adapted from the manual:
-manual:

 .. table::